 What is the DAYS Function?

 The DAYS function in Excel is a Date/Time function that is used for calculating the number of days between two dates.
 The DAYS function was introduced in MS Excel 2013.
-Its purpose is to get the days between two dates provided.
+Its purpose is to provide the days between two dates.
 Prior to this, we used End date-Start date.

 =DAYS (end_date, start_date)